+(A.2)

-n is the prescribed number of segments that fit in the connection line.
+where n is the prescribed number of segments that fit in the connection line.

 The line is a polyline approximation in χMCF.
 As a result of this, the prescribed length and spacing may not fit in the approximated curve.
 Therefore, the length or spacing or both are adjusted.